Holic75/Baldurs-gate-dnd-3.5/README.md

 16th - Target suffers 1 poison damage per second for 24 seconds (Save vs. Death at -3 negates), and also immediately suffers 9 poison damage (no save)
 20th - Target suffers 1 poison damage per second for 24 seconds (Save vs. Death at -4 negates), and also immediately suffers 12 poison damage (no save)
 24th - Target suffers 2 poison damage per second for 24 seconds (Save vs. Death at -5 negates), and also immediately suffers 16 poison damage (no save)
-24th - Target suffers 2 poison damage per second for 24 seconds (Save vs. Death at -6 negates), and also immediately suffers 16 poison damage (no save)
 ```
 – 3rd level: May use the Aura of Despair ability once per day.
 Gains and additional use every 6 levels thereafter.
 ```